As you all know, Darks and Shadows are the predominant tones in Low Key photography. So, let us see. What is High Key Photography all about?

 You don’t need any particular camera or camera accessory for High Key photography.

 The camera should allow you to vary the exposure as per your needs.

 Now, let us see the camera lens requirement.
-If you are using an interchangeable lens camera like a DSLR camera or a mirrorless camera, then you can use any lens which matches with the type of photography you are doing.
+If you are using an interchangeable lens camera like a DSLR camera or a mirrorless camera, then you can use any lens that matches the type of photography you are doing.
 For example, a landscape photographer can use his wide-angle lens.

-You can even use a point and shoot camera or bridge cameras which supports a manual mode or exposure control for photographing High key images.
+You can even use a point and shoot camera or bridge camera which supports a manual mode or exposure control for photographing high key pictures.

 Camera Settings for High Key Photography